google/calblink/README.md

     terminal window every time it checks the server and sets the LED.

 11. Optionally, set up a config file, as below.

+12. Once everything is working, you can consider enabling [service mode](SERVICE.md) to have it run automatically in the background.

 ## What are the configuration options?